Caribou3d/CaribouDuet3Mini-Configuration-and-Macros/README.md

 In your preferred Unix environment follow these steps

 1. Clone this repository and checkout the correct branch for your desired release version.
-2. change into the directory `CaribouDuet-Configuration-and-Macros`
+2. change into the directory `CaribouDuet3Mini5-ConfigurationMacros`
 3. execute `./CC-build.sh`
 4. select the desired configuration or build all configurations
 5. in case you only built one version you will find a zipped output file in `../CC-build`